 It is a more strict measure of a company’s liquidity than the current ratio.
 Its calculation is almost the same as the current ratio, except we do not consider inventories and prepaid expenses.
-This is because converting stocks into cash may take some time and that a company can’t use prepaid expenses to pay its current liabilities.
+This is because converting stocks into cash may take some time, and a company can’t use prepaid expenses to pay its current liabilities.

 Acid Test Ratio or Quick Ratio – Formula